Fchery87/spec-driven/README.md

 # Spec-Driven Platform

-A multi-agent system that guides users through a 6-phase workflow to generate production-ready project specifications, which are then used as prompts for LLM-based code generation.
+A multi-agent system that guides users through a **7-phase workflow** to generate production-ready project specifications, which are then used as prompts for LLM-based code generation.

+**Version 3.0** - Now featuring Hybrid Clarification Mode, Constitutional Articles, VALIDATE phase, and Test-First requirements.

 ## 🚀 Quick Start